Wave spring: Varieties

 There are several types of wave spring: Single-turn wave springs include gap single-turn and overlap single-turn type.
 Multi-turn wave spring types, include shim-end and plain-end types.
 The nested wave spring incorporates smaller waves within larger ones.

 Single-turn wave spring

 Single-turn springs are best for applications with short deflection and low to medium forces.
 The number of waves and material thickness can be changed to accommodate stronger forces.
 They are used for bearing pre-load.

 Multi-turn wave spring

 A multi-turn wave spring can decrease the needed axial space.
 It is suited for applications with large deflection and a small spring rate.
 A wide range of forces can be accommodated.

 Nested wave spring

 Eliminates the need to stack springs to accommodate higher loads.
 It produces high force while maintaining the precision of a circular-grain wave spring.
 It replaces a stack of belleville washers where a high but accurate force is needed.

+Linear Wave Springs

+a type of continuous wave-formed wire length produced from spring-tempered materials.
+They exhibit similar load/deflection characteristics to wave springs and can act as a load-bearing device.

+Pitched Coil Springs

+also known as a Wave Spring or a Zigzag Spring, is a type of spring that consists of a series of connected loops or waves formed in a zigzag pattern.

+Interlaced wave spring

+a type of spring that is formed by combining two constituent wave springs of similar thickness, amplitude, and frequency.